Mellody Hobson: Awards and recognition

 Hobson appeared on the Jack Good Show in August 2017, where she accepted the City of Birmingham's deepest appreciation for her charitable work with Birmingham's Bright Leaders of Tomorrow.

 Hobson was inducted as a Laureate of The Lincoln Academy of Illinois and awarded the Order of Lincoln (the State's highest honor) by the Governor of Illinois in 2018.

 Popular culture

-In the American television drama The Good Wife, actress Vanessa L. Williams based her character, self-made businesswoman Courtney Paige, on Hobson, studying her via Hobson's TED talks.
+In the American television drama The Good Wife, actress Vanessa Williams based her character, self-made businesswoman Courtney Paige, on Hobson, studying her via Hobson's TED talks.

 Personal life

 Hobson began dating film director and producer George Lucas in 2006, after they met at a business conference in 2005.
-Hobson and Lucas announced their engagement in January 2013, and were married on June 22, 2013, at Lucas' Skywalker Ranch.
+Hobson and Lucas announced their engagement in January 2013, and were married on June 22, 2013, at Lucas's Skywalker Ranch.
 They have one daughter who was born via surrogacy in August 2013.

 Hobson was photographed by Annie Leibovitz for the 2016 Pirelli Calendar.